West Sussex Local Offer web page link below

 SENCO/INCO staff attend training, Network and support groups.
 The Nursery has connections with the local Children and Family Centres and the local hospital based Community Nursery Nurse, where access to the child’s Health Visitor can be made.
 We also seek advice from ‘Inclusion Support Team’at ECS, both face to face and over the telephone.
-On a termly basis we discuss any children who may present as being ‘at risk’ of developing with the Early Years Advisor.
+On a termly basis we discuss any children who may present as being ‘at risk’ developmentally or otherwise with the Early Years Advisor.
 This ensures we seek support form outside agencies if and when required.

 All SENCO staff have attended both statutory and regular Network meetings.
 SENCO staff work closely with the Inclusion Support Team at ECS and have supported children with additional needs.